Quantification of Immunostained Stomach Cancer Tumor Sections

 Immunostaining, which is also called an immune antibody method or immunohistochemistry, is often used for histopathological diagnosis.
 It binds a specific protein (antigen) to tissue with a substance that specifically reacts to it (antibody) in order to visualize tumors or other target parts.

-Hybrid Cell Count can extract only tumoral areas from the entire section and calculate the proportion automatically.
+- Hybrid Cell Count can extract only tumoral areas from the entire section and calculate the ratio automatically.

 - Here are some examples of using the All-in-One Fluorescence Microscope BZ-X800 in front-line research.

 - [Myelodysplastic Syndromes (MDS)] Stitching, Sectioning and the Z-Stack Function as Decisive Arguments for the Acquisition of the BZ Fluorescence Microscope at the University Hospital of Düsseldorf